Skip site navigation (1)Skip section navigation (2)

 The getcchar function gets a wide-character string and rendition from a

-tion does the following:
+does the following:

-Extracts information from a cchar_t value wcval
+Extracts information from a cchar_t value wch

 Stores the character attributes in the location pointed to by attrs

-Stores the color-pair in the location pointed to by color_pair
+Stores the color pair in the location pointed to by color_pair

-into the array pointed to by wch.
+into the array pointed to by wc.

-When wch is a null pointer, the getcchar function does the following:
+When wc is a null pointer, the getcchar function does the following:

 Does not change the data referenced by attrs or color_pair